tscanlin/next-export/README.md

 This allows you to serve multiple static next.js apps on a single domain.

-## What does 'fix-next-for-export' do?
+## What does 'next-export-fix' do?

 It modifies some bits of `next/dist/lib/page-loader.js`